Juan-Carlos Cruz: Legal issues

-On Thursday, May 13, 2010, Cruz was arrested in Santa Monica, California at Cheviot Hills Park on suspicion of murder for hire after three homeless individuals reported Cruz soliciting them to kill his wife, Jennifer Campbell.
+On Thursday, May 13, 2010, Cruz was arrested in Los Angeles, CA at Cheviot Hills Park on suspicion of murder for hire after three homeless individuals reported Cruz soliciting them to kill his wife, Jennifer Campbell.
 Cruz had asked the men to slit Campbell's throat or to strangle her for $1,000 and gave one of the men, Big Dave, the security code to Cruz's apartment so he could kill Campbell.
 He was held on a $5 million bail, which was eventually lowered to $2 million.

 Cruz's motivation to have Campbell killed stemmed from the couple's struggle to have a child due to fertility issues.
 The couple spent over $200,000 on fertility treatments, resulting in Campbell struggling with depression.
 Cruz believed having Campbell killed would be a "merciful" way to help her end her life.
 Cruz was charged with murder for hire and attempted murder.
 On December 13, 2010, Cruz pleaded "no contest" to murder for hire and the attempted murder count was dropped.
 As a result of a plea agreement, Cruz was ordered to pay $1,870 in restitution and to serve nine years in prison.